 There is no “cure” for presbyopia.
 However, there are many options for the treatment of presbyopia including reading glasses, bifocals, trifocals, and progressive lenses.
 Many people find these options unsatisfactory and wish to pursue another choice.

 Monovision LASIK describes a situation in which one eye is corrected for near focus while the other eye is corrected for distance vision.
 Some patients adjust to monovision very quickly, while others will take as long as 1-2 months to become comfortable with it.
 Albuquerque ophthalmologist, Dr. Chan recommends that anyone considering monovision should try it with contact lenses prior to making the decision.
 If you find that it works well with contact lenses, it will be even better when done on a permanent basis at the time of your Monovision LASIK surgery.

 Refractive Lens Exchange is another vision correction option for the treatment of presbyopia.
 This includes replacing your natural lens with one of the newer ‘presbyopia correcting’ intraocular lenses.
 There are currently three presbyopia-correcting lenses available in the US including the ReSTOR, ReZoom, and Crystalens IOL’s.

-Dr. Bernitsky has extensive experience creating monovision surgically with LASIK, the ICL and refractive lens exchange and he offers all three of the presbyopia correction IOL’s at Bernitsky Vision in Albuquerque.
+The doctors at Bernitsky Vision have extensive experience creating monovision surgically with LASIK, the ICL and refractive lens exchange and we offers all three of the presbyopia correction IOL’s at Bernitsky Vision in Albuquerque.

-To learn more about all of your vision correction choices, schedule a free consultation with Dr. Bernitsky.
+To learn more about all of your vision correction choices, schedule a free consultation at Bernitsky Vision.
 Call Today – 323-0800, or click here to email us.